valandro/valandro.github.io/README.md

-# Personal Portifolio
+# Personal Page
-My personal Portifolio.
+My personal page that contains some informations about me.